Last Updated on August 19, 2022 by Thalia

 - Eat foods high in magnesium (like dark chocolate).
 Magnesium helps to relax muscles so can be a great relief for cramps

-- Exercise lightly – do some yoga or pilates, swimming or go on a long hike
+- Exercise lightly – do some yoga, pilates or go for a gentle swim

 - Keep a journal purely for your period.
 Note down how you are feeling, what is triggering you, what food you crave etc.